wilsonsilva/process_exists/README.md

 ## Description

-Sends the signal 0 to a given PID to check if any process with the given PID is running.
+Sends a null signal to a process or a group of processes specified by pid to check if it exists.

-## Examples
+## Usage

     require 'process_exists'

-    pid = 278
+    pid = 12
-    exists = Process.exists?(pid)
+    pid_exists = Process.exists?(pid)
-    puts exists ?
-1 : 0

 ## Requirements